saliormoon/Cookbook/recipes/FindingConnectedVerticesForSubgraphs.md

     graph.edges.save("circles/G", "crosses/F", {});
     graph.edges.save("circles/H", "crosses/F", {});

-Now we have created the graph as described by or problem.
+Now we have created the graph as described in the problem szenario above.
-Now we are given a set of vertices within the graph: `["circles/A","circles/B","circles/C","circles/D"]` For this recipe we hard-code this exact subset, in production we would replace it by a bindParameter are result of another subquery.
+Now we are given a set of vertices within the graph: `["circles/A","circles/B","circles/C","circles/D"]` For this recipe we hard-code this exact subset, in production we would replace it by a bindParameter to a result of another subquery.
 Many of ArangoDBs graph functions accept a predefined set of vertex documents as input parameters so this is already a good start.
 Next up we have to identify "connecting" vertices.
 A vertex is connecting two vertices "A" and "B" if it is a direct neighbor of "A" and a direct neighbor of "B" in the definition of our problem.